-Stuffed Turkey Breast Roll with Mushrooms and Walnuts, an appetizzer that will be the star of any party.
-It’s absolutely delicious, and as an added bonus, it’s low carb, high protein, gluten free and low in calories (only 473 calories the whole roll).
+Stuffed Turkey Breast Roll with Mushrooms and Walnuts, a delicious appetizzer for your Thanksgiving or Christmas dinner.
+It’s beautifully moist, and and easy to put together, and as an added bonus, it’s low carb, high protein, gluten free and low in calories (only 473 calories the whole roll).

 It’s nearly Thanksgiving, and turkey recipes are by far the most searched these days.
 A nice roast turkey is surely the obvious choice.
 But if you don’t have a large number of people to entertain, there is no need to waist too much turkey, right?